simao/riepete/README.md

 deployed.

-Riepete was able to handle and forward to riemann about 12000 events/second, before the os started to drop UDP packets.
+Riepete was able to handle and forward to riemann about 12000 events/second, before the OS started dropping incoming UDP packets.

 Benchmarks are just benchmarks and this one certainly has it's problems and can be improved, increasing UDP buffer sizes for